borntofrappe/game-development/02 Flappy Bird/FB 4/README.md

 # Flappy Bird 4 - Anti Gravity

 Anti gravity is added to offset the effects of the increasing gravity following a 'jump'.
-Before diving into how anti gravity is technically implemented <!-- I wasn't that far off with modifying dy --> the lecturer displays how to efficiently listen for user input and have a way to react to user input outside of the `main-lua` function.
+Before diving into how anti gravity is technically implemented <!-- I wasn't that far off with modifying dy --> the lecturer displays how to efficiently listen for user input and have a way to react to user input outside of the `main.lua` file.
 This gives the possibility to rapidly react to input directly in the Bird class.

 ## Custom Tables & Functions